 A savory meat pie seasoned with Sazon and Adobo.
-A classic Puerto Rican dish.
+A classic Puerto Rican dish made simple with the use of puff pastry dough.

 The famous meat pie has spanned several cultures around the world and Puerto Rico did not sit this one out.
 The Empanadilla stems from the Portuguese and Spanish verb, empanar, which means to wrap in bread.